Privacy policy

 You should not enable the package-hallucination check on a project that imports private internal package names.
 Doing so would leak those names to the public registry.

-There is no telemetry, error reporting, or auto-update check active by default in Brass.
-The optional telemetry framework, when enabled via brassai telemetry on, sends only anonymized usage counts (event type, finding-type distribution, CLI version, OS) and never includes source code, file paths, emails, or stack traces.
+There is no telemetry, error reporting, or auto-update check active by default in BrassCoders.
+The optional telemetry framework, when enabled via brasscoders telemetry on, sends only anonymized usage counts (event type, finding-type distribution, CLI version, OS) and never includes source code, file paths, emails, or stack traces.

 Reporting a privacy or security issue

 Email brass@coppersuncreative.com with a description and reproduction steps.
-We treat unauthorized data egress, raw-PII serialization, and silent network calls as launch-blocking bugs and will respond within one business day.
+We treat unauthorized data egress, raw-PII serialization, and silent network calls as launch-blocking bugs.